 How is the listings grade calculated?

-Example: The business above has received a Listing Score of 635.
-The business is classified as a restaurant, thus comparing it to similarly classified businesses.
-As the formula prior to August 1st for scoring the Listings section considers anything within the top 20% of businesses to be an A, this section is graded as such.
+Example: The business above is classified as a restaurant, thus the report is comparing it to similarly classified businesses.
+As the formula prior to August 1st for scoring the Listings section considers anything within the top 20% of businesses to be an A, this section is graded as an A.

 NOTE: If the grade isn't populating, it could be due to your geographic region settings.
 If you're located in a country where we may not have enough industry data to compare on a country, state, or city level, the grade won't show.
 To fix this you'll need to enable performance metrics on a world level.
 To check this, go to Administration > Customize > General Product Settings > Geographic Region for Performance Metrics, enable World, and click Save.